jboss-fuse/quickstarts/cbr/README.md

 Build and Deploy the Quickstart
 -------------------------

-To build the example:

-1. Change your working directory to the `examples/cbr` directory.
+1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder *.
+Change your working directory to `quckstarts/cbr` directory.
-2. Run `mvn clean install` to build the example.
+*.
+Run `mvn clean install` to build the quickstart.
+*.
+Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+*.
+In the JBoss Fuse console, enter the following command:

+        osgi:install -s fab:mvn:org.jboss.quickstarts.fuse/cbr/<project version>

+*.
+Fuse should give you on id when the bundle is deployed *.
+You can check that everything is ok by issue the command:

+        osgi:list
+   your bundle should be present at the end of the list

-Running the Example
+Use the bundle
 ---------------------

-To run the example:

-1. Start JBoss Fuse 6 by running `bin/fuse` (on Linux) or `bin\fuse.bat` (on Windows).
-2. In the JBoss Fuse console, enter the following command: osgi:install -s fab:mvn:org.jboss.fuse.examples/cbr/6.0.0.redhat-024
+To use the application be sure to have deployed the quickstart in Fuse as described above.

-3. As soon as the Camel route has been started, you will see a directory `work/cbr/input` in your JBoss Fuse installation.
+1. As soon as the Camel route has been started, you will see a directory `work/cbr/input` in your JBoss Fuse installation.
-4. Copy the files you find in this example's `src/test/data` directory to the newly created `work/cbr/input` directory.
+2. Copy the files you find in this example's `src/test/data` directory to the newly created `work/cbr/input` directory.
-5. Wait a few moment and you will find the same files organized by country under the `work/cbr/output` directory.
+3. Wait a few moment and you will find the same files organized by country under the `work/cbr/output` directory.
 ** `order1.xml` in `work/cbr/output/others`
 ** `order2.xml` and `order4.xml` in `work/cbr/output/uk`
 ** `order3.xml` and `order5.xml` in `work/cbr/output/us`
-6. Use `log:display` to check out the business logging.
+4. Use `log:display` to check out the business logging.
         Receiving order order1.xml
         Sending order order1.xml to another country
         Done processing order1.xml